GISOGISO/Film_data_correlation_analysis/README.md

 # Project 1: Film data correlation analysis
-* Analyse movies data from iMDb to find correlation between budget, gross profit, production companies, ratings, etc
-* Created a correlation table that shows and visualises correlation between film budget, gross profit, production companies, ratings, etc to better understand the movie industry.
+* Find correlation between film budget, gross profit, production companies, ratings, etc by analysing over 5,000 film titles from 1980-2020 with dataset scrape from iMDb.
-* Scraped over 5,000 movie titles from Rotten Tomatoes, an American review-aggregation website for film and television using python.
+* Visualise data using correlation matrix heatmap, regression plot and scatter plot.
-* Optimized numpy, seaborn, matplotlib to analyse the correlation between various data and visualise the result.
+* Optimized numpy, seaborn, matplotlib, pandas for data cleaning and preprocessing, data analysis and visualisation.

 *Findings:
 1. Votes and budgets have the highest correlation to gross earnings.